 - 2 To enhance the efficiency of the ABF algorithm, the span of the reaction coordinate will be subdivided into equally spaced windows.
 The range found above is approximately [-13,5], while the NH3 is initially positioned 9 Å above the center of the protein.
-Therefore, we will use four windows, each 5-Å wide, over the range [-13,7].
+Dividing up the space into appropriately sized windows is often system dependent and can also depend on the available computational resources.
+Here, we will simply use four windows, each 5-Å wide, over the range [-13,7], as an example.
 Create four directories, one for each window.
 Using the trajectory from the SMD simulation, find frames in which NH3 is somewhere in each of the windows, i.e., between 2 and 7 Å above the protein's center of mass and so on.
 Write out a PDB for the entire system for each representative frame named, e.g., win1start.pdb.
 These will be the starting points for the four individual ABF simulations. - 3 The NAMD configuration file used for the SMD simulations can be used again here with a few minor edits.
 First, the keyword coordinates should reference the appropriate starting frame for a given window.
-Remove any reference to SMD and constraints, but leave that for colvars. - 4 As in the SMD section above, colvars will be used for the ABF calculations.
+Remove any reference to SMD and constraints, but leave that for colvars.

+4 As in the SMD section above, colvars will be used for the ABF calculations.
 The colvars input is similar, with a few important differences:

 '''

 colvarsTrajFrequency 1000

 colvarsRestartFrequency 1000

 colvar {

 name Translocation

 width 0.1

-lowerboundary --z1--
+lowerboundary < z1 >

-upperboundary --z2--
+upperboundary < z2 >

 lowerwallconstant 100.0

 upperwallconstant 100.0

 distanceZ {

 main {

 atomnumbers { <list of ammonia atom(s)> }

+}

 ref {

 atomnumbers { <list of protein atoms> }

-axis (0.0, 0.0, 1.0)

 }

+axis ( 0.0, 0.0, 1.0 )

+1

+}

 abf {

 colvars Translocation

 fullSamples 1000

+}

 '''